fat-fuzzy/rocks/apps/doc/src/assets/doc/blocks/Switch.md

 ## Usage

-This component contains a button that will toggle between two states without changing its text content.
+This component contains a button that will switch between two states.
+Each state can have its own text, style, and asset (if any) according to its active / inactive state.

 The state is reflected in the value of the attribute `aria-pressed`.